-the date from which the DCC will provide the connection;
+the estimated date from which the DCC will provide the connection;

-the connection Charges and annual Charges that will apply in respect of the connection; and
+the estimated connection Charges and annual Charges that will apply in respect of the connection; and

 the connection period for which the connection will be made available.

-Physical Site Assessments
+Site Surveys

-In the case of a notice to a Party under Section H15.8 or H15.9, the Party has 30 days following receipt of such notice to confirm to the DCC that the Party wishes the DCC to proceed with the physical site assessment.
+In the case of a notice to a Party under Section H15.8 or H15.9, the Party has 30 days following receipt of such notice to confirm to the DCC that the Party wishes the DCC to proceed with the Site Survey.
 In the absence of such confirmation, the Party shall be deemed to have opted not to proceed.

-Where the DCC has received a confirmation in accordance with Section H15.10, then the DCC shall, within 30 days thereafter, complete the physical site assessment.
-The Party requesting the connection shall ensure that the DCC has such access to the Party's premises as the DCC may reasonably require in order to undertake such site assessment.
+Where the DCC has received a confirmation in accordance with Section H15.10, then the DCC shall, within 30 days thereafter, complete the Site Survey.
+The Party requesting the connection shall ensure that the DCC has such access to the Party's premises as the DCC may reasonably require in order to undertake such Site Survey.
 The DCC shall ensure that all persons exercising such rights of access do so in compliance with the applicable site rules and reasonable instructions of those in control of the premises.

-The DCC shall, within 10 Working Days after completing a physical site assessment pursuant to Section H15.11, provide an offer to the Party that requested a connection at that premises setting out:
+The DCC shall, within 10 Working Days after completing a Site Survey pursuant to Section H15.11, provide an offer to the Party that requested a connection at that premises setting out:

-any supplementary conditions which will apply in respect of the connection (in addition to the provisions of this Code) required as a consequence of matters identified in the site assessment;
+any supplementary conditions which will apply in respect of the connection (in addition to the provisions of this Code) required as a consequence of matters identified in the Site Survey;

 (in the case of DCC Gateway LV Connections) the DCC's reasonable estimate of the likely bandwidth of the connection once made;

-the date from which the DCC will provide the connection;
+the date on which the DCC will install the following equipment, subject to the approval of the Site-Specific Design prior to the installation of the Overlay (SD-WAN) pursuant to Section H15.13D (and where the approval is not acquired prior to the planned installation of the Overlay (SD-WAN), the DCC shall take all reasonable steps to minimise the length of the subsequent delay to the provision of the Underlay (Circuit)):

+Underlay (Circuit), which shall be no more than 90 calendar days following the date by which the offer is to be accepted); and

+the Overlay (SD-WAN), which shall be no more than 14 calendar days after the date given for the installation of the Underlay (Circuit) (for the avoidance of doubt, the date from which the connection goes live will be the same as the installation date for the Overlay (SD-WAN);

-the connection Charges and annual Charges that will apply in respect of the connection; and
+the revised connection Charges and annual Charges that will apply in respect of the connection, including any excess construction charges; and

 the connection period for which the connection will be made available.

-Initial Provision of a DCC Gateway Connection

-In the case of an offer to a Party under Section H15.7 or H15.12, the Party has 30 days following receipt of such offer to confirm to the DCC that the Party accepts that offer.
+In the case of an offer to a Party under Section H15.7, H15.8A or H15.12, the Party has 25 days following receipt of such offer to confirm to the DCC that the Party accepts that offer.
 In the absence of such confirmation, the Party shall be deemed to have opted not to accept the offer (which shall lapse).